-With an approximate population of 976 students currently in attendance, LLHS serves the largest population of juveniles in the county.
+With an approximate population of 838 students currently in attendance, LLHS serves the largest population of juveniles in the county.
 LLHS educates 8th through 12th grade; students who live in Lower Lake, Clearlake Oaks, Clearlake, parts of Hidden Valley and Seigler Canyon.
 Clearlake houses the largest population of juveniles on probation and youths that are at-risk.
 Due to the size of the school and the fact that many areas in proximity of the school have high crime rates, this school is the greatest focus for attention, resources, and programs that are being offered.
+(Student population provided by Konocti Unified School District Office).